-Pursuant to the Fair Labor Standards Act (FLSA), in order to in order to bring a lawsuit for failure to pay overtime, an employee must meet the burden of proving a nexus to interstate commerce.
+Pursuant to the Fair Labor Standards Act (FLSA), in order to bring a lawsuit for failure to pay overtime, an employee must meet the burden of proving a nexus to interstate commerce.
 There are two ways which an employee can prove this nexus: 1) by showing that the employee engaged in commerce for the employer within the meaning of the FLSA or 2) by showing that the employer has other employees who engaged in commerce within the meaning of the FLSA and that the employer also generated annual gross sales of not less than $500,000.

 In Martinez v.
 Petrenko, the employee alleged that his employer engaged in interstate commerce within the meaning of the FLSA and met the annual gross sales of not less than $500,000 but did not allege that he, as the employee, engaged in interstate commerce for the employer.
 However, during discovery, the employee was unable to produce any evidence that his employer’s sales were high enough to trigger coverage under the FLSA.